swestenhoff/BioXFEL_Tutorial/README.md

-      pcc_summary.txt #all the calues around selected region of comparision will be stored here RDiffCCP4    # Fortran program for pcc calculation RDiffCCP4.f work/             # All the files from the aboec script
+      pcc_summary.txt #all the calues around selected region of comparision will be stored here RDiffCCP4    # Fortran program for pcc calculation RDiffCCP4.f work/             # All the files from the above script

 All the relevant files are in the BioXFEL_directories